-- Get the “big apple” experience at a fraction of the price.
-While I would never dismiss a NYC experience, it’s worth noting that Toronto has several funky neighbourhoods to explore with your teens.
-There’s also enough to keep you busy over several trips, not just a day or two.
-Best of all it’s in Canadian dollars, so no ruthless exchange rate for Canucks.
+Get the “big apple” experience at a fraction of the price.
+While I would never dismiss a NYC experience, Toronto has several funky neighbourhoods to explore with your teens, and enough to keep you busy over several trips, not just a day or two.
+Best of all it’s priced in Canadian dollars, so no ruthless exchange rate for Canucks.
 That exchange rate gets favourable for our American neighbours.
-Think of it as a 30% off vacay.
+Think of it as a built-in discount on an already world-class city.

-- It’s a year round destination.
-Toronto Tourism is huge, and the city is doing an excellent job providing experiences worth heading to the Six for any time of year.
-From Christmas Markets and outdoor skating in the winter, beaches with pink umbrellas and clean water in the summer, to the CNE and FanExpo in late summer, to the Royal Agriculture Winter Fair in late November, there is always a unique experience to seek out.
-This is on top of classics open year round like the CN Tower.
+It’s a year-round destination.
+From Christmas Markets and outdoor skating in winter, to beaches with pink umbrellas in summer, to the CNE and FanExpo in late August, to the Royal Agricultural Winter Fair in November, there is always something worth making the trip for.
+And that’s on top of the classics that are open year-round, like the CN Tower and Ripley’s Aquarium.

-- Getting around is easy.
-Downtown Toronto is incredibly walkable any time of year, but the transit system is second to none as well.
+Getting around is easy.
+Downtown Toronto is incredibly walkable any time of year, and the transit system is second to none.

-- There is something for everyone in your family.
-Toronto has attractions that fit every age and stage.
+There is something for everyone.
+Toronto has attractions that fit every age and stage, which means nobody is dragging their feet by day two.

 Getting There